Burn (2019 film)

-Burn is a 2019 American black comedy thriller film written and directed by Mike Gan.
+Burn is a 2019 American comedy crime thriller film written and directed by Mike Gan.
 It stars Tilda Cobham-Hervey, Suki Waterhouse, Harry Shum Jr., Shiloh Fernandez and Josh Hutcherson.

-It was released on August 23, 2019, by Momentum Pictures.
+It was released on August 23, 2019, by Momentum Pictures to mixed or average reviews.

 Plot

 Melinda begins the graveyard shift as an attendant at a gas station.
-Lonely and introverted, she doesn't object when her coworker Sheila, who has an attitude, mentions the toilets need cleaning.
-Later, while taking a break, she searches through her phone for photos of a police officer she has been discreetly photographing.

-Sheila tries to get Melinda to do some dance moves, then films them, much to Melinda's disgust.
-An older repeat customer offers Sheila a pair of shoe insoles to ease her standing all night, but Sheila is creeped out, having seen the man many times before.
-They fit Melinda however, and she tries to make amends with the dejected man as he walks outside, to no avail.

 A man named Billy parks his stolen vehicle outside and enters the store with a concealed handgun.
 A police officer named Liu pulls up and strikes up a conversation with Melinda.
-Later, as Liu purchases coffee, Melinda takes a photo of him and Sheila catches her in the act.
+Later, as Liu purchases coffee, Melinda takes a photo of him, and her coworker Sheila catches her in the act.
 Melinda drops her phone, breaking the screen, and Liu consoles her before being called away on an alert.
-Sheila bullies Melinda into showing her the multiple photos she's taken of Liu.
+Sheila bullies Melinda into showing her the multiple photos she has taken of Liu.

-Upon returning from a smoke break, Melinda finds Billy engaging Sheila in a stick up.
+Upon returning from a break, Melinda finds Billy engaging Sheila in a robbery.
 In a rather jovial manner, he demands cash and demonstrates that his gun is real by firing it when she doubts him.
 Billy is disappointed by the small amount of cash in the register and Melinda offers to empty the safe for him.
-Returning with a backpack of money, she tells Billy she wants to go with him and a struggle ensues when she refuses to hand over the backpack until he agrees.
-Billy wrestles the backpack from Melinda, but Sheila berates him with profanities as he leaves, angering him.
+Returning with a backpack of money, she tells Billy she wants to go with him.
+A struggle ensues when she refuses to hand over the backpack until he agrees.
+Billy wrestles the backpack from Melinda, but Sheila berates him as he leaves, angering him.
 He grabs her and forces her to the ground, ordering Melinda to lock the doors and go into the bathrooms.
 Billy hauls Sheila to the break room and begins beating her, but Melinda sneaks up behind him and throws the pot of coffee in his face.
 Scalded, he accidentally fires his gun, killing Sheila before Melinda hits him over the head with a fire extinguisher, knocking him out.
-When he awakens, he finds himself strapped to a chair as Melinda quietly mops up the blood, having wrapped Sheila's body in a tarp.
+When he awakens, he finds himself strapped to a chair as Melinda quietly mops up the blood.